A PDF of this policy is at the bottom of the page.

 - Sending e-mails advertising your personal business.

-There is no expectation of privacy with regard to the use of University communication technologies (e.g., email, facsimile transmissions, voicemail, and Web sites visited).
-Electronic records are public records and may be subject to disclosure under the Public Records Act, or may be disclosed for audit or legitimate state operational or management purposes, even if a person was using them for a personal use.
+There is no expectation of privacy with regard to the use of university technologies or the use of personal technology to conduct university business (e.g., emails, texts, social media posts, facsimile transmissions, voicemails, and websites visited).
+All records relating to university business, or created by university technology, may be preserved, collected, and/or disclosed when needed for legitimate state operational or management purposes, even if a person was using them for a personal use.

 Chapter 3 – Administration